devprashant9/redux-and-reduxtoolkit/readme.md

 - creating a complex state by storing data on local system and then implemention `addToCart` and `wishList` from available data.
 - dispatching various events to add, remove, increase, decrease items in cart based on id.
 - also handling side cases like to remove item from array if users decreases quantity below 1.

+## Undersatnding Complex State by E-Commerce Cart Example
+- understanding `multi reducers` to keep code clean.
+- the `createStore` takes only 1 reducer thus `combineReducers()` helps to achieve this.
+- while passing object to combine reducers method use the same `key` which is used to store actual state or else you have to deal with other variable.
+It's just a convention for better readability and understanding.